ttuannguyen/python-p3-dsa-stack-data-structure/README.md

     return result
 ```

-With this code, every time we encounter the `<`, we "erase" the previous
+Every time we encounter the `<`, we "erase" the previous character by `pop`ping
-character by `pop`ping it off the stack if the stack if not empty.
-We need to
+it off the stack, but only if the stack is not empty.
+We need to check for an
-check for an empty stack to handle the special case of `<` being the first
+empty stack to handle the special case of `<` being the first character in the
-character in the string.
-By the end, all the characters that don't get "erased"
-remain in the `stack`, so we simply `pop` them off and add them to the `result`
 string.
+By the end, all the characters that don't get "erased" remain in the
+`stack`, so we simply `pop` them off and add them to the `result` string.

 This problem is one that lends itself pretty naturally to using a `Stack`,
 resulting in code that is simpler and easier to read.